Regional Community Scorecard

 2030 Target

-Regional students meet or exceed national social-emotional learning benchmark
+80% of regional students meet or exceed social-emotional learning benchmark

 WHY IS THIS IMPORTANT?